natallzl/data310/Project1.md

 **Description of the model architecture:**

 The model architecture is pretty much identical to the model that was previously used to predict prices of homes in Mathews, VA (Feb.
 5 Response).
 The model takes three independent variables - number of bedrooms, square footage, and number of bathrooms - and uses this input to predict home price.
-The model uses a Sequential model with one dense layer, with an input shape of three for each of the input variables.
-Square footage was scaled down by 1000, and price was scaled down by 100,000, in order to normalize the larger values for processing.
-The model ran for 500 epochs, fitting the model for the input variables and observed prices, and then was used to predict price for the scraped San Diego homes.
+The model is a Sequential model with one dense layer, with an input shape of three for each of the input variables.
+Square footage was scaled down by 1000 and price was scaled down by 100,000, in order to normalize the larger values for processing.
+The model ran for 500 epochs, fitting the model using the input variables and observed prices.
+Then, the model was used to predict price for the scraped San Diego homes.
 See model code below:

 ```
 model = tf.keras.Sequential([keras.layers.Dense(units=1, input_shape=[3])])